 A: Yes, lighting will be installed as part of the project.

 Q: Could the Buckeye Road bike lanes be used instead of the path segments at the west end of the project?

 A: Buckeye Road to Dondee Road could be an alternative to Segment 1, but would be less direct and serve fewer people.
 Many potential users of the bike path, especially younger, older and less experienced riders, would not consider the bike lanes on Buckeye to be a safe alternative.

 Q: Is a connecting path to Helgesen Road planned as part of this project?

-A: This connection (which we currently refer to as Segment 6) would be mostly on property the City currently owns.
+A: This connection would be mostly on property the City currently owns.
 It would definitely be considered as a future project if the City can get approval from the Office of Commissioner of Railroads (OCR) for a new rail crossing in the vicinity of Dondee Road, but we are not actively pursuing this at this time.

 The total length of the Segment 1 project is approximately 1500 feet, including the crossing of Buckeye Road.

-The total estimated construction cost for Segment 1 is $303,000.
-This does not include substantial real estate acquisition costs, for which no estimate is available at this time.
+The total estimated construction cost for Segment 1 is $310,000.
+This does not include substantial real estate acquisition costs.